mattermost/docs/source/administration/command-line-tools.rst

 platform team delete
 ^^^^^^^^^^^^^^^^^^^^

-Permanently deletes a team along with all related information including posts from the database.
+Permanently deletes a team along with all related information, including posts from the database.

 ::